 Articles Posted in Gas Station Crime

-Could this Decatur gas station shooting have been prevented and are justice and compensation available to the victim?
+Could this senseless College Park gas station shooting have been prevented, and are justice and compensation available to the victims?

-Was negligent security a factor in this senseless Decatur gas station shooting and could this incident have been prevented?
-Read Our Legal Take below to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this shooting?
+Read Our Legal Take below to find out if the victims may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

-• What security measures, such as clear windows, monitored surveillance cameras and security personnel, were in place to protect the victim and deter crime at the time of the shooting?
+• Have there been prior incidents of violence on or near property?
+What security measures, such as bright lighting, clear windows, monitored surveillance cameras, and visible security patrols, were in place to deter crime and protect patrons at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the gas station owner or management failed to provide adequate security, the victim may seek justice and elect to pursue legal claims for his injuries.
+Should the facts of this matter reveal that the gas station owner or management failed to provide adequate security, the victims may seek justice and elect to pursue legal claims for their injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
-Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 404.842.1600.
+Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at CALL NOW: 404.842.1600.
 Consultations are free and confidential.

 CALL NOW: 404.842.1600